Hamburger Cupcakes! Food that looks like food is always a fun treat! And these are so easy to make you can make it a yummy weekend kids project!

 Vanilla cupcakes with coloured shredded coconut for the lettuce, chocolate ganache for the hamburger and coloured vanilla frosting for the sauce with vanilla cupcakes cut in half for the buns.

-- 2 batches American buttercream frosting or Swiss meringue buttercream frosting.
+- 2 batches (2 batches) American buttercream frosting or Swiss meringue buttercream frosting.

 - red gel food dye

 - yellow gel food dye